-Content Management Systems (CMS) are the main stay of most Web & Mobile based businesses.
-Especially those engaged in Content Marketing, E-Commerce, Digital Publishing and Education based businesses.
+Content Management Systems (CMS) are the main stay of most Web & Mobile based businesses, especially those engaged in Content Marketing, E-Commerce, Digital Publishing and Education.
 A CMS helps users create, manage, and modify content on a website without the need for specialised technical knowledge.

 WordPress is probably the name most people associate with CMS, primarily because it has been the popular choice and has been around for a long time.
-In that time, it has grown to power nearly 40% of all websites available.
+In that time, it has grown to power nearly 40% of all websites available on the internet.
 In fact, it is often considered the defacto choice for any organisation looking to make a start with their digital presence.

 WordPress for beginners is often considered to be easy to use and does everything for you out the box.
-Many organisations, they may never outgrow the need for WordPress and it will work just fine for their simple use cases.
+Many organisations, may never outgrow the need for WordPress and it will work just fine for their simple use cases.

 What are the vital Components of a CMS

-- A content management application (CMA) – this is the part that allows you to actually add and manage content on your site (like you saw above).
+The part of the software system that allows you to actually add and manage content on your site.

 What is a Headless CMS